Deleh/huepaper/README.md

 ![Logo](./images/logo.png)

 **huepaper** creates wallpapers based on color hues.
+Every *huepaper* is randomly generated and therefore truly unique.
-Bring a little color in your life by randomness, because every huepaper is truly unique.
+Let randomness bring a little color in your life.

 You can find [examples](#examples) below.